gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 The [deploy-auto-update-changes.yml](https://github.com/gravitational/cloud/blob/master/.github/workflows/deploy-auto-update-changes.yml) workflow will need to be updated to include an additional job that updates the cloud-stable version of client tools.

 Unlike the agent version discovery model, there will not be an endpoint to identify if a critical update is available.
 The reason for this is because updates are not executed in a scheduled update window.
-Teleport client tools will check this endpoint everytime `login` or `status` is executed, and update accordingly if the cached version does not match the cloud-stable version.
+Teleport client tools will check this endpoint everytime `login` or `status` is executed, and update accordingly.

 We've considered querying the Teleport version information from the ping response, but we've decided against this approach.
-One reason is because we would not be able to update the client tools versions independently of the cluster.
+One reason is because we would not be able to update the client tools version independently of the cluster.
 Another reason is because we're considering removing the Teleport minor version information from the ping response.
 The minor version informatoin could be used by attackers to identify and attack unpatched customers.

+### Package update

+The client tools will be updated using the package manager available on the system.
+Teleport supports multiple package repositories and installation methods so we'll need to handle the update differently on each system.
+This will probably require a decent amount of testing and maintenance work, but we think this is the simplest and most straight forward solution.

+Support for tsh/tctl update will probably roll out in stages and there will most likely be many edge cases that we'll need to handle along the way.

+Another downside to this approach would be that upgrades will require sudo/admin privileges.

-### Caching
+### Caching (alternative)

+We've explored the idea of caching the client tools in the user's $HOME directory, but we're leaning towards a different appraoch.

+The benefits of this approach are:
+- It would not require sudo/admin privileges to install a new version of the client tools.
+- We would only need to handle a single method of installing the binary via direct tarball download.

+The downsides of this approach are:
+- Since we have multiple installation methods, it may be confusing to the users if there is a discrepancy between the version of client tools installed with the package manager and the cached version.
+This could potentially be a security concern if users are not able to correctly identify what versions of the client tools are installed on the system.
+- Installation without a package manager means that we now have the extra responsibility of validating downloads.

 A single version of the Teleport client tools will be stored in the user's $HOME directory.
 Teleport already makes use of a .tsh directory for storing tsh config.
 Cached versions of tsh/tctl will also live within this directory under ` $HOME/.tsh/bin/{tsh,tctl}`.
 Whenever a new version of the client tools are available, the existing cached version will be replaced.